 If you're currently running Windows 10 version 1507, version 1511, version 1607, version 1703 or version 1709 you can expect to receive a notification that states that your device must have the latest security updates installed and then initiates an attempt to update your device.

 To learn how to check which version of Windows 10 you have installed, learn how to update to the latest version of Windows, or learn more about the “end of service” status for these versions of Windows 10, see the frequently asked questions.

 After you receive the update notification, be sure to leave your PC plugged in and powered on while the download completes.
 Restart your PC when prompted.

 This update is also offered directly to Windows Update Client for some devices that have not installed the most recent updates.

-Windows 10 version 1703 is not yet at "end of service."
-However, it must be updated to the latest versions of Windows 10 to ensure protection from the latest security threats.
+Windows 10 version 1703 and version 1709 are not yet at "end of service."
+However, they must be updated to the latest versions of Windows 10 to ensure protection from the latest security threats.